Stolen Rivers

 Africans would not be hungry.

 - Imagery: Imagery is used to make readers perceive things involving their five senses.
-The poem shows the use of imagery such as “every stolen river of platinum and gold”, “your voice etched us out of the night” and “You restored all the treasure-houses.”
+The poem shows the use of imagery in “every stolen river of platinum and gold”, “your voice etched us out of the night” and “You restored all the treasure-houses.”

 - Metaphor: It is a figure of speech in which an implied comparison is made between the objects that are different.
 The poem shows the metaphor of Africa as having a chained past.

-- Personification: The poet has shown the use of Africa showing it a personification as if it has life and emotions of its own.
+- Personification: The poet has shown the use of Africa, showing it as a personification as if it has life and emotions of its own.

 - Symbolism: Symbolism is using symbols to signify ideas and qualities, giving them symbolic meanings that are different from literal meanings.
 The poem shows the use of the symbols of chains, songs, platinum, and gold.